cabauman/Rx.Net-ReactiveUI-CheatSheet/README.md

 [Stack Overflow Top Users for ReactiveUI](https://stackoverflow.com/tags/reactiveui/topusers)

+## ReactiveUI Glossary

+**RoutedViewHost:**

+**WhenActivated:** allows you to specify the things that should occur when a view or view model is activated and deactivated; requries that our view implements IActivatable; Typically, you don't need to worry about disposing of the disposable returned by WhenActivated.
+Views tend to deactivate naturally as a consequence of users navigating through your application and ReactiveUI's default IActivationForViewFetcher implementations.

+**IActivatable:** think of it as IActivatableView; implemented by IViewFor; tag interface (no methods to implement)

+**ISupportsActivation:** think of it as IActivatableViewModel; requires that the IViewFor invokes WhenActivated; can test view model activation and deactivation by calling Activate and Deactivate; implementing this interface more than once in a view model class hierarchy will result in view model activation failing to work correctly

+**ViewModelActivator:** essentially a sink in which WhenActivated will register the blocks of activation logic provided by your view model

+**IActivationForViewFetcher:** implements GetAffinityForView and GetActivationForView

+**GetAffinityForView:** method of IActivationForViewFetcher; tells ReactiveUI how confident you are that your implementation of IActivationForViewFetcher can provide activation information for a given view; higher numbers returned by this method trump lower numbers returned by other implementations

+**GetActivationForView:** method of IActivationForViewFetcher; returns IObservable<bool> that ticks true when the view is activated and false when the view is deactivated

 ## Contributing

 No contribution guidelines, at the moment.
 Just make a pull request if you have something to contribute, and we'll go from there.